rust-lang/book/second-edition/src/ch19-02-advanced-lifetimes.md

 to constrain `T` to types that have only `'static` references or no references</span>

 Types with no references count as `T: 'static`.
-Because `'static` means "this reference must live as long as the entire program," a type that contains no references, well, all of them live as long as the entire program.
-This can be a little bit hard to get at first, but think of it this way: if the borrow checker is concerned about references living long enough, then there's no real distinction between "this has no references" and "this has references that live forever"; both of them are the same for the purpose of "does this reference live shorter than what it refers to."
+Because `'static` means the reference must live as long as the entire program, a type that contains no references meets the criteria of all references living as long as the entire program (since there are no references).
+Think of it this way: if the borrow checker is concerned about references living long enough, then there's no real distinction between a type that has no references and a type that has references that live forever; both of them are the same for the purpose of determining whether or not a reference has a shorter lifetime than what it refers to.

 ### Lifetimes in Trait Objects